ProjectLemon/intense-orange/README.md

 Intense orange is a working title for this android party game.

-We are curently working on a formal specification for this project so that the purpose of this project will be chrystal clear to everyone who likes to contribute.
+We are currently working on a formal specification for this project so that the purpose of this project will be crystal clear to everyone who likes to contribute.

 ## We \u2764 contributors

-We would love to see you contribute to this project so feel free to do so by open issues, posting comments and submiting pull requests (PQ)
+We would love to see you contribute to this project so feel free to do so by open issues, posting comments and submitting pull requests (PQ)

-If you want to submit a PQ go ahead and follow theese stepps:
+If you want to submit a PQ go ahead and follow these steps:

 1. Your PQ should refer to an issue that you are trying to solve.
 (If no issue exists that matches your PQ.
 Create one)